claycantrell/LLMQualitativeCoder/README.md

 * *coding_mode*: `"deductive"` or `"inductive"` depending on the approach you want to use (open or closed coding).
 * *use_parsing*: Boolean to enable or disable parsing of texual data into smaller units.
-* *use_rag*: Boolean to use Retrieval-Augmented Generation (RAG) for storage and retrieval of codebase (limits the size of context window in prompts, reducing costs with larger codebases.
+* *use_rag*: Boolean to use Retrieval-Augmented Generation (RAG) for storage and retrieval of codebase (limits the size of context window in prompts, reducing token usage with larger codebases.
 It could also improve performance with larger codebases but I have not tested this).
-* Below are the default models used for this tool, better performance can be achived with larger and more costly models.
+* Below are the default models used for this tool, better performance can be achived with larger and more advanced models.
 * *parse_model*: The model to use for parsing transcripts (e.g., `gpt-4o-mini`).
 * *assign_model*: The model used for assigning codes (e.g., `gpt-4o-mini`).
 * *initialize_embedding_model*: Model used for embedding (e.g., `text-embedding-3-small`).
 * *retrieve_embedding_model*: Model used for code retrieval embeddings.
 * *data_format*: Defines the format of the input data (e.g., `interview`).
 * new data formats must be defined in (`data_format_config.json`) Here you will assign your `content_field` to the JSON value associated with your textual data for analysis.
 You will also list all other fields in your JSON file.
+Use the existing data formats and .json data files to get a better understanding of how to format this config file for new data types.
+* This program does not currently support JSON data files which have nesting or use dictonaries.
 * *paths*: Specifies folder and file paths to be used during the process.
 ** *prompts_folder*: Path to the folder containing prompt files.
 ** *codebase_folder*: Path to the folder containing the qualitative codebase files.